moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

    design projects that are solved by teams of engineers from different department that can greatly ehnahce the senior design courses for both the students and participating company sponsors/mentors.
-University Wide
+University wide
-   I would like to build connections beyond the college of engineering around open access textbooks and computational and data science efforts [what's this mean?].
-I think you need to explain how open access will benefit the university, researchers, etc. Maybe this next sentence can be the explainer?].
-[Improving accessability to data and information is beneficial?] in particular for education researchers, and bringing engineering in to solve international development problems.
+   I would like to build connections beyond the College of Engineering where open access textbooks (e.g. UCD LibreTexts), scientific computing, multidisplinary design projects, and data science provide the common links.
-National and International
+National and international
-   My external work will focus on the development of interactive modular open texts for engineering subjects, widely sharing my and our department's leadership in modernizing engineering education. [how will this benefit deparmtent?]
+   My external work will focus on the development of interactive modular open texts for engineering subjects, widely sharing my and our department's leadership in modernizing engineering education.

 Formally, my position, Lecturer With Potential Security of Employment, is expected to demonstrate effectiveness and impact at meeting the above goals as